wiwatv/test1/README.md

-# This repository contains a Docker Compose setup that launches Jupyter Notebook, PostgreSQL, and pgAdmin services quickly.
+# This repository contains a Docker Compose setup

+Docker compose will launches Jupyter Notebook, PostgreSQL, and pgAdmin services.
-## A demo Jupyter Notebook is provided to help you get started
+A demo Jupyter Notebook is provided to help you get started.

 ## Getting Started